 Looking for a truly engaging fact-filled book to accompany geography

-Horse, one in a series of "Discover the World" books.
+Tower, one in a series of "Discover the World" books.
 Our

 children have long enjoyed the alphabet-style books that Sleeping

-nations, using the alphabet to introduce fun and memorable topics.
+France, using the alphabet to introduce fun and memorable topics.

-appealing to my young readers.
+to my young readers.